 New members are always welcome!

 The club includes hillwalkers, Munro baggers, scramblers, indoor and outdoor climbers, winter climbers, skiers, and mountain bikers and cyclists.
 On most weekend meets there will be people doing a range of these activities, depending on the weather.
 The club is a great place if you are a hillwalker, for instance, who wants to go out in winter for the first time or a Munro bagger who fancies having a go at climbing as there are always old hands willing to show novices "the ropes".

 We are also famed for our active social calendar.
 We have an Annual Dinner Dance where we take over a village hall in the highlands and eat drink and make merry.
 We also have a Christmas Céilidh, a Burns Supper, Mid-Summer BBQ, and many other events throughout the year.

-We can always be found every Thursday evening from 9:30pm, at the Cumberland Bar, Cumberland Street, Edinburgh.
+We can always be found every Thursday evening from 8:00pm, at the Old Bell Inn, Causewayside, Edinburgh.

 Our membership ranges from people in their 20s to retirees and from novice to seasoned mountaineer.
 Benefits of membership, aside from being able to come on meets, include free use of our club hut.
 The club is affiliated to the Mountaineering Council of Scotland and gets discounts at many outdoors shops.

 The club was founded in 1974 and was the first club in Edinburgh to allow women to join.
 We have tried to keep that open and welcoming philosophy ever since.
 Legends abound about the origins of the club name.
 The simplest explanation given by founder members is that it simply had a suitably Scottish feel; that and by the time it had been suggested the meeting was more interested in adjourning to the bar!